 Dougherty describes this powerful cleanser as "for your whole world and everything in it."
 She said bathroom and kitchen dirt are both primarily grease.
 So, she asked, “What better product to clean grease with than a degreaser?”

-She suggests mixing the biodegradable, nontoxic cleanser with water in a five to one ratio for regular cleaning.
+She suggested mixing the biodegradable, nontoxic cleanser with water in a five to one ratio for regular cleaning.
 Soak a terry cloth in it and put it on the end of a Swiffer mop to wipe down floors.
 And, to remove particularly nasty stains from carpets and furniture, spray full-strength Krud Kutter on a rag and apply it to the stain, step on it (don't rub) and repeat.

 5. Castile Soap

-Diluted, vegetable-based castile soap makes a useful all-purpose cleaner, according to Maker.
-“The great thing about castile soap is you always get this nice squeaky clean feel,” she said.
+Diluted, vegetable-based Castile soap makes a useful all-purpose cleaner, according to Maker.
+“The great thing about Castile soap is you always get this nice squeaky clean feel,” she said.
 "It's nice for people who don’t like enchanted forest or lemon fresh or whatever the scent you find with cleaning companies.”

 “Anytime you have the urge to scratch something with your fingernail, that's a good time to use a toothbrush,” Maker suggested.
 Toothbrushes come in handy for tiny nooks and crannies that other cleaning supplies won’t fit in.

 You know those discolored little rings around your sink drains?
-Mix some castile soap and baking soda together then scrub with a toothbrush.
+Mix some Castile soap and baking soda together then scrub with a toothbrush.
 The best part is: You probably already have an extra one lying around the house.

 “It’s a pretty universal product.
 It’s not an offensive odor or anything like that, and it won’t scratch,” said McGee.
-It can be used on dishes, sinks, stoves, and glass since it's nonabrasive.
+It can be used on dishes, sinks, stoves and glass since it's nonabrasive.